 When they see us at their games actually watching them play instead of staring at our phones it makes a difference.
 There was an article written about College Athletes and shared the impact their parents made that contributed to their success early on.
 And a resounding response was when they’re parents made a comment with these 6 simple words, “I love to watch you play.”

 Notice it wasn’t, “I love to be at your games.”

 Look, I don’t get it right all the time.
 No one does!
 The point is that we’re aware of it and make it our biggest priority to be present and fully aware when we’re with our kids.

 Now let me quickly bring some balance here.
 I’m not saying you can’t sit at your desk and work on a project if your kids are home and must sit and stare at your kids for hours or play legos on the floor until you drop from boredom.

 Honestly, a little “present time” goes a really long way.
-In fact, if you take a moment to really connect with your child every day, they’ll stay full and you’ll find that they often run off and do their own thing.
+In fact, if you take a moment to really connect and have fun with your child every day, they’ll stay full and you’ll find that they often run off and do their own thing.

 Your kids need you first to feel full, satisfied, and ready to take on the rest of the day.
 If they feel like they’re competing with your work, your phone, or anything else; they will either do one of two things.
 Hunt you down and totally overwhelm you, or retreat and isolate themselves because they feel unloved and unconnected.